Protect Your Future Today

 Revocation

-The act of canceling or withdrawing a Power of Attorney document, terminating the agent’s authority.
+The act of canceling or withdrawing a Power of Attorney document, terminating the agent’s authority to act on your behalf.

 Comparing Your Legal Options